 As we mentioned, a good microsite should be designed with a mobile-first approach.
 But in addition to that, it should also be responsive so that it looks great on all devices.Responsive design is essential these days as more and more people access the internet from their smartphones and other devices.
 A responsive website will adjust its layout and design to fit any screen size, making it easy for visitors to use, no matter their device.
 So if you're thinking about creating a microsite, make sure it's designed to be responsive.
 This will give visitors the best experience possible, no matter what device they're using.

 Now that we've gone over what makes a good microsite, let's take a look at some examples of modern microsites that are doing it right.

 Dropbox's microsite for its Business product is clear, concise, and designed with a mobile-first approach.
 The focus is on generating leads, and the CTA is easy to find and understand.

 Airbnb's microsite for its Experiences product is focused on selling travel experiences.
 The CTA is easy to find, and the overall design clarifies what visitors can expect if they book an experience.

-So, now you know what makes a good microsite.
+Google's microsite for its Pixel phone is focused on selling the product.
+The CTA is easy to find, and the overall design clarifies what visitors can expect if they purchase the phone.Creating a good microsite takes careful planning and consideration.
+But if you keep these things in mind, you can create a modern microsite that will help you achieve your business goals.So, now you know what makes a good microsite.
 If you're thinking about creating one, keep these things in mind, and you'll be on your way to success.
 If you want to learn how to use Lumavate’s DXP to create microsites and other digital experiences quickly and easily, schedule a demo today!